intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 which approves such proposals.
 Second, policy implementation is primarily the responsibility of the RFC Production Center (RPC) as contractually overseen by the IETF Administration Limited Liability Company (IETF LLC).
+In addition, various responsibilities of the "RFC Editor Function" are now performed alone or in combination by the RSWG, RSAB, RPC, RFC Series Consulting Editor (RSCE), and IETF LLC.
+Finally, this document establishes the Editorial Stream for publication of future policy definition documents produced through the processes defined herein.

 This document obsoletes RFC 8728.
 This document updates RFC 7841, RFC 8729, and RFC 8730.